Tibbs39/WEB222-Final-Assignment/README.md

 # WEB222 - Assignment 5

+## Final Assignment of WEB222 of Winter 2018 at Seneca College

-This is the final assignment of WEB222 where we had to develop a "professional-like" website and demonstrated technologies of web-design using HTML5, CSS and JavaScript for client-side validation
+This is project we had to develop a "professional-like" website and demonstrate the use of HTML5, CSS and JavaScript for client-side validation